When it comes to kids, they are always hungry! Keep them fueled all day long with these simple healthy snack ideas!

 - Pumpkin Muffins are rich and moist, but naturally sweetened, made with whole wheat flour, and are dairy-free.

-- A cross between oatmeal and a muffin, Peanut Butter and Jelly Muffins are full of protein, fiber, and whole grains--while being gluten-free as well.
+- A cross between oatmeal and a muffin, Peanut Butter and Jelly Muffins are full of protein, fiber, whole grains, and gluten-free as well.

 Yogurt is full of calcium, protein and when you opt for plain yogurt instead of sweetened flavored yogurt, it is a perfect base for a healthy snack.

 And while serving plain yogurt with fresh fruit and homemade granola is always a favorite of kids, get a little creative with the yogurt!
 Prepare Peanut Butter Yogurt Dip and pair with fruit or whole-grain pretzels.
 Or top bananas with yogurt, chocolate chips, and fresh strawberries for a healthy take on a Banana Split?
-Or try my kids' favorite--Homemade Gogurts--you only need fruit and plain yogurt to make your own version of a store-bought favorite.
+Or try my kids' favorite, Homemade Gogurts.
+They are made with just fruit and plain yogurt to make your own version of this store-bought favorite.